pprados/patch_langchain_common/PR_README.md

-> This is the draft description of the PR
+> This PR is a composition of many other PRs.
+Modifications will be published one after the other, to facilitate analysis and integration into langchain.

 # Refactoring all PDF loader and parser: community